Shreyansh-Simform/Employee.com-Code/README.md

 3. Configure database in Mysql

--Create user and database
+-Create user and database following the steps mentioned in trainee_backend/README.md
--Establish connectivity.

-4. Start the servers.

--More information is available in README.md's of backend and frontend.
+##More information is available in README.md's of backend and frontend.

----

-Steps to Test Application

--Ensure database is configured properly with correct credentials.

--Ensure both the servers are running properly.

----